Last Updated: June 22, 2026

 Offering flexible buy now, pay later (BNPL) options at checkout is greatly appreciated, as 20% of shoppers report that they will lean toward this wallet-friendly option.
 That’s why ecommerce brands continue to partner with sites such as Klarna and Afterpay.

-Ultimately, getting into Gen Z’s good graces will take thoughtful social media marketing coupled with flexible payment options.
+Ultimately, earning Gen Z’s good graces will require thoughtful social media marketing coupled with flexible payment options.

 Getting ready to meet demand